DragonMoffon/PyWeek33_MyEvilTwin/README.md

 THE GAME IS VERY DIFFICULT.
 USE THE SPEED KNOB TO SLOW IT DOWN IF IT IS TOO HARD.
 MAY CAUSE A FEW AUDIO BUGS

-When you die you must relaunch the game.
-It is purposely like that.

-When you win the screen ill go white and will say fin.

 ##contributions
 All assets where created by me (DragonMoffon).
 All code was written by me (DragonMoffon)